Atlanta +1 (404) 806-2278

 France +33 (0)9 70 40 64 66

-This property exudes all the charm of Provence—boasting a beautiful garden with a spectacular variety of flowers and trees.
-An expansive pool is perfectly positioned overlooking the farmhouse, offering panoramic views of the valley and the Alpilles.
-The pool house is complete with a kitchenette, inviting you to dine and lounge outdoors.
+In all, this property exudes the charm of Provence - boasting a beautifully manicured garden with spectacular varieties of flowers and trees.
+The large pool is perfectly positioned overlooking the main farmhouse, and offers gorgeous panoramic views of the valley and Alpilles hills.
+The adjoining pool house is complete with a kitchenette, inviting guests to dine and lounge outdoors.

-This property allows a perfect privacy for people who wish to find rest and peace at certain times while being able to share meals at the main house and fun at the pool.
+There is perfect privacy here for guests wishing to find rest and peace at certain times, while also being able to share meals at the main house and fun together at the pool.
 It is best suited for up to 12 adults and 3 children.

 6 bedroom/ 6 bathrooms sleeps 15